Ronnie Hillman: 2012 season

-Hillman was drafted in the third round with the 67th overall pick by the Denver Broncos, signing a four-year deal with the team.
+Hillman was selected in the third round with the 67th overall pick by the Denver Broncos.
+He signed a four-year deal with the team.
 In week 10 against the Carolina Panthers, Hillman scored his first career touchdown on a 5-yard run.

 2013 season

 In week 3, he scored his second touchdown in the NFL, a 1-yard rushing touchdown to cap a victory against the Oakland Raiders.
 Hillman was inactive for the post-season as the Broncos reached Super Bowl XLVIII, but lost 43–8 to the Seattle Seahawks.

 2014 season

 After teammate Montee Ball went down with a groin injury, Hillman was announced as the starter.
 In his first career start, Hillman had his first 100-yard rushing game in a victory at the New York Jets in Week 6.
-He followed up with another 100-yard rushing game against the Chargers in Week 8, along with a pair of two-touchdown performances against the San Francisco 49ers in Week 7 and the New England Patriots in Week 9.
+He followed up with another 100-yard rushing game against the San Diego Chargers in Week 8, along with a pair of two-touchdown performances against the San Francisco 49ers in Week 7 and the New England Patriots in Week 9.
 Unfortunately, a sprained foot sustained during the Broncos' Week 10 win over the Oakland Raiders forced him to miss almost all of the remaining matches of the football season.